hackerfactor/SEAL/SPECIFICATION.md

   - All ASCII letters [A-Za-z] and numbers [0-9]
   - Punctuation excluding quotes
   - <i>Either</i> single quote (') or double quote (") but not both.
 This is because values must be quotable.
-  - Space ( )
+  - Space (' ', character code 0x20)
 Other characters, including tabs, binary, and multibyte characters are not permitted.

 The fields are as follows:
 - `seal=1` (Required) This specifies a SEAL record for version 1 (the current version).
 This MUST be the first text in the SEAL record.